 Fig. 2.
-The effect of time on platform decision when superior firm A manipulates alone. (, , , , , , )
+The effect of time on platform decisions when superior firm A manipulates alone. (, , , , , , )

 Discussion

-To study the firms’ optimal manipulation and the platform’s optimal governance measures under different conditions, we analyze their preference order of all the possible equilibria in terms of their profits.
-When the platform chooses to govern, there are four possible equilibria for firms: both firms choose not to manipulate reviews, which can be denoted as (N, N); the superior firm chooses to manipulate reviews alone, which can be denoted as (M, N); the inferior firm chooses to manipulate reviews alone, which can be denoted as (N, M); and both firms choose to manipulate reviews, which can be denoted as (M, M).
-For example, for (M, N) to be the equilibrium, we should make sure that neither firm has incentives to deviate from their current manipulation levels.
-That is, the firms’ profit should satisfy: and .
-According to this, we can summarize the conditions for each possible equilibrium in Fig. 3.
+To study both firms’ optimal manipulation and the platform’s optimal governance measures under different conditions, we analyze the preference order of all the possible equilibria in terms of their profits.
+When the platform chooses to govern, four possible equilibria for firms arise: (i) both firms choose not to manipulate reviews, denoted as (N, N); (ii) the superior firm chooses to manipulate reviews alone, denoted as (M, N); (iii) the inferior firm chooses to manipulate reviews alone, denoted as (N, M); and (iv) both firms choose to manipulate reviews, denoted as (M, M).
+For example, for (M, N) to be the equilibrium, we should ensure that neither firm has an incentive to deviate from their current manipulation levels; that is, the firms’ profits should satisfy and , respectively.
+We can now summarize the conditions for each possible equilibrium in Fig. 3.